praneet1988/ELeFHAnt/README.md

 SVM is well-established supervised machine learning algorithm.
 Finds a hyperplane that separates data points into classes, where training occurs through “maximizing the margin”.
 Training time tends to be longer as data increases.
 SVM was ranked highly for cell annotation when benchmarked against other tools.

 ## Ensemble Learning
 ELeFHAnt provides users to use ensemble learning for clssifying celltypes for un-annotated cells.
 In this mode ELeFHAnt uses the clssification accuracy of both Random forest and SVM.
-It does this by adding weights to the predictions by each classifier.
-Weights are accuracy that each classifier exhibited during the learning process.
+It does that by assigning weights (accuracy while learning) to the predictions from each classifier.
+Weighted confusion matrices from each classifier are normalized based on highest number of cells shared among celltypes and assigned clusters which then added together to make Ensemble predictions.

 ## Celltype Annotation Function
 Celltype annotation is a function to annotate celltypes in a single cell datasets.
 It requires a reference dataset (a processed Seurat Object with Celltypes column in metadata) and a query dataset (a processed seurat object with seurat_clusters column in metadata).
 One can choose from randomForest, SVM or Ensemble classifiction method to learn celltypes from reference dataset and then predict celltypes for query dataset.